Looking for solo travel destinations for Indians? This blog is for you!

 for food, street art and a rich backpacking scene!

 When I visited Penang in 2017, my original plan was to stay for only a couple of nights, but in reality, I ended up overstaying for almost 10 days.
-Every day, I would walk around its postcard-perfect, graffiti-laden streets, befriend a few fellow-travellers in a cafe and go out with them in the night.
+Every day, I would walk around its postcard-perfect, graffiti-laden streets, befriend a few fellow-travellers in a cafe and go out with them at night.
 There is a kind of energy in Penang that holds you back.

 - Getting Around: Penang is a small town, and it’s convenient to get from one place to the other on a bus.
 Speaking of how to travel from Kuala Lumpur to Penang, taking a train is the best option.